ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 When LAND_PF_ALT is reached the airspeed demand will instantly go from :ref:`TECS_LAND_ARSPD <TECS_LAND_ARSPD>` to LAND_PF_ARSPD.
-This will cause it to slam on the brakes via increased reverse thrust to reduce speed instead of just maintaining a given speed.
+This will cause it to slam on the brakes via increased reverse thrust so that the airspeed reduces to the desired airspeed.

 The trick is to set ``LAND_PF_ALT`` to an altitude where it achieves ``LAND_PF_ARSPD`` before killing the throttle at